kedro-org/kedro/docs/source/logging/logging.md

 # Default logging configuration
 Kedro's [default logging configuration](https://github.com/kedro-org/kedro/blob/main/kedro/framework/project/default_logging.yml) defines a handler called `rich` that uses the Rich logging handler to format messages.
 We also use the Rich traceback handler to render exceptions.

 By default, Python only shows logging messages at level `WARNING` and above.
 Kedro's logging configuration specifies that `INFO` level messages from Kedro should also be emitted.
-This makes it easier to track the progress of your pipeline when you perform a kedro run.
+This makes it easier to track the progress of your pipeline when you perform a `kedro run`.

 ## How to perform logging in your Kedro project
 To add logging to your own code (e.g. in a node):